 - Pain in the testes and scrotum area if the chlamydia infection spreads

-It is important to note that you at a higher risk of getting or giving HIV, the virus that causes AIDS, if you have chlamydia and don’t get treated.
+It is important to note that you are at a higher risk of getting or giving HIV, the virus that causes AIDS, if you have untreated chlamydia.

 Women and Anal Chlamydia

 Women are more likely to get anal chlamydia if their partners don’t wear condoms during anal sex.
 Both parties might be less strict about using condoms since they’re less concerned about pregnancy.
 Make sure your partner slips on a condom during any kind of sex.
 However, using latex condoms is the best way to prevent getting anal chlamydia.
 When you’re transitioning from vaginal sex to anal sex, or vice versa, put a new condom on every time.